-The developer will be responsible for ensuring:
+The developer will be responsible for:

-- Disclosure and adoption of the ESIA to guide project implementation.
-Implement Reviewing the approval conditions provided by NEMA (approval certificate), and permits from lead agencies including DWRM (Ground Water Abstraction Permit), MoGLSD, (Workplace Inspection Certification), MWE (River bank), NEMA (Environmental Management). - Costs related to complying with the Environmental and social Safeguards as applicable to the construction and operation of the Water Supply System will be met by the developer. - Implementing and complying with the conditions of the ESMMP forms part of the conditions of appointment of all Consultants and Contractors throughout the life of the project; - Appointing Independent environmental and social experts to audit the implementation of, and compliance with, the ESMP and monitoring plan, as well as the NEMA Approval conditions on an annual basis; and the independent environmental Compliance audits, together with other relevant monitoring information made available to the public, throughout the life of the project, summarized in lay person's terms and in a culturally accessible manner. - Training and awareness creation in environmental and social management and the mitigation of impacts are provided to MWE Project staff, to ensure they are aware of their responsibilities and are competent to carry out their work in an environmentally and socially responsible manner
+- Disclosing and adopting the ESIA to guide project implementation Implement the approved conditions provided by NEMA (approval certificate), and permits from lead agencies including DWRM (Ground Water Abstraction Permit), MoGLSD, (Workplace Inspection Certification), MWE (River bank), NEMA (Environmental Management). - Costs related to complying with the Environmental and Social Safeguards as applicable to the construction and operation of the Water Supply System will be met by the developer. - Implementing and complying with the conditions of the ESMP forms part of the conditions of appointment of all Consultants and Contractors throughout the life of the project; - Appointing Independent environmental experts to audit the implementation of, and compliance with, the ESMMP and monitoring plan, as well as the NEMA Approval conditions on an annual basis; and the independent environmental Compliance audits, together with other relevant monitoring information made available to the public, throughout the life of the project, summarized in lay person's terms and in a culturally accessible manner. - Training and awareness creation in environmental and social management and the mitigation of impacts are provided to MWE Project staff, to ensure they are aware of their responsibilities and are competent to carry out their work in an environmentally and socially responsible manner will be those that are within their mandate, and as such, no extra costing has been included in the ESMP since it is expected that their annual operational budgets will be made to include the required works for this Project.
+For this reason, MWE should regularly update the respective lead agencies with the Project progress, and challenges and opportunities presented during the implementation of the project.